stereobooster/pagefind-instantsearch/README.md

 ### Stats for numerical facets

-Because there is no support for number in order to get stats we need to conver strings to numbers on the client side and calculate stats:
+Because there is no support for numbers to get stats we need to convert strings to numbers on the client side and calculate stats:

 ```ts
 if (schema[field]?.type === "number") {